mhstordeur/solar-system_mhs_2026/README.md

-python, work well on replit compler , work on web.
+work well on replit compler , work on web. was javafx code orgnaly,